 Molds require moisture for growth, favoring wet and humid microclimates.
 Persistently damp areas in a home can, therefore, foster mold.
 Here in Portland, we’ve obviously got a climate on the moist side of the spectrum, which means indoor mold is a common problem.

 Some newer homes are so well-insulated that a lack of ventilation can promote mold growth.
 Older, draftier homes, meanwhile, may suffer from mold due to leaks, bathroom ventilation into attic spaces, and other issues.
 It goes without saying that homes that have experienced flooding or other forms of significant water damage are especially vulnerable to mold infestation.

-Among the most common mold genera found inside buildings are Cladosporium, Aspergillus, and Penicillium.
-So-called black mold or toxic black mold, Stachybotrys chartarum (or S. atra), sometimes gains a foothold indoors on material with high cellulose content and lots of persistent moisture, such as water-damaged wallpaper, fiberboard or drywall.
+Among the most common mold genera inside buildings are Cladosporium, Aspergillus, and Penicillium.
+So-called black mold or toxic black mold, Stachybotrys chartarum (or S. atra), sometimes gains a foothold indoors on material with high cellulose content and lots of persistent moisture, such as water-damaged wallpaper, fiberboard, or drywall.

 Health Problems Associated with Mold

 Household mold buildup can cause health and quality-of-life issues.
 It can trigger allergic reactions such as itchy eyes and a stuffy nose, for example, and exacerbate asthma symptoms.
 People with compromised immune systems, chronic respiratory impairments, and other existing health problems may be more vulnerable to adverse effects from mold buildup.